-The Innovation Fund will provide support over 2020-2030 for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonize Europe and support its transition to climate neutrality.
+The Innovation Fund provides support for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonize Europe and support its transition to climate neutrality.
 The Fund is financed by revenues from the auctioning of allowances under the EU Emissions Trading System (EU ETS), which may amount to about €10 billion for the period 2020-2030, depending on the carbon price.